Low Dose Naltrexone (LDN) …

 Chronic Fatigue Syndrome/Fibromyalgia Doctors Report

-Are usually reportedly minimal but can include priapism (prolonged erections), sleep dysfunction (at least in the beginning) and weight loss.
+Side effects are usually reported to be minimal but that belies testimonials from some patients who have had a great deal of difficulty with this drug.
+It’s clear that FM and ME/CFS patients should start low and go slow.
+Side effects can include priapism (prolonged erections), sleep dysfunction (at least in the beginning) and weight loss.
 In general side effects are described as ‘mild’ with few issues occurring even with much the higher naltrexone doses used in addiction and alcoholism.
-Some people with ME/CFS or FM may need to ramp their dosage up very slowly.

 Getting Low Dose Naltrexone